State leaders weigh in on storm recovery six months after Hurricane Michael

 "We want to make sure our colleagues know, today is six months out and we are waiting for action," said Loranne Ausley, the state representative for District 9.

 Ausley said she understood that people need help now.

 "We need to focus on school enrollment, revenue replacement for local governments and we need a significant infusion for resources for affordable local housing," she said.

 Another immediate concern involved the thousands of trees knocked down in the storm.
 Florida Commissioner of Agriculture, Nikki Fried, said on Wednesday that 72-million tons of timber remained on the ground.
-She said she is worried about the fire hazard it will create and pushed the urgency of the situation.
+She said she is worried about the fire hazard it will create and

 "The time is now.
 The time is not six months from now.
 The time to negotiate these packages is over," she said.
 "We need to get these resources to these areas today."